 A comprehensive overview of the many facets of cognitive psychology including information processing, the complexities of memory, language acquisition and functions, problem solving and decision making, and basic neurology.
 Also includes an overview of learning theories with a more in-depth look at the principal ones.

 PSY 3303 Neuropsychology

 Biological and cognitive aspects of neuropathological conditions, including relevant brain/behavior relationships.
 Introduction to neuropsychological assessment.
+Pre-Requisites: PSY 1311 or PSY 1311H

 PSY 3304 Group Dynamics